darideveloper/daridev-docs/src/content/docs/frontend/deploy-astro-coolify.md

    1. Click in "Developer view"
    2. Setup all env variables from env file (copy and paste)
    3. Click in "Save All Environment Variables"
-   4. Add the following env variable
+   4. Add the following env variable if not already set in your env files

 ```bash
 NIXPACKS_NIXPKGS=nodejs_20,npm-9_x